obed254github/breast-cancer-detection/readme.md

 ![CatBoost Confusion Matrix](images/catboost_confusion_matrix.png)

-> For CatBoostClassifier there was a slightly improved recall, reducing false negatives from 7 to 6.
+> For CatBoostClassifier there was a slightly improved recall, and reduced false positives from 27 to 6.
+There was an increase in false negatives but it is a more consistent model.

 #### • ROC Curve: